soilwise-he/Geopackage-so/documentation/qgis/soilsite.md

 <br clear="all"><br>

-For detailed information on initiating edit mode for a custom form, refer to the [Editing Records Through a QGIS Form](./edit_form.md).documentation.
+For detailed information on how to initiate edit mode for a custom form, refer to the [Editing Records Through a QGIS Form](./edit_form.md) documentation.

 ### ID Group